Amazing sex lies at the intersection of romance and passion.

-The difficulty of sex comes from the communication.
+The difficulty of sex comes from communication.
+Or at least if you want to have amazing sex.
 Partners are unlikely to get their sexual desires met if they’re uncomfortable discussing them in the first place.

-When we can understand the way we desire and communicate our intimacy, the barriers that block a passionate sex life fall down, leaving a beautiful, erotic mess in between the bed sheets.
+When we understand how we desire and communicate our intimacy, the barriers that block a passionate sex life fall, leaving behind a beautiful, erotic mess between the bedsheets.

 You Must Understand and Chart Each Other’s Sexual Love Map:

 There seems to be a striking difference in the way men and women see sex.
-Most women desire sex when they feel emotionally close, where as men use sex as a way of becoming emotionally close.
-The way in which we feel loved and rejected in sex may be different.
-By sharing how you experience love and rejection, you’ll begin to understand your partner more and your partner will understand you as well.
+Most women desire sex when they feel emotionally close, whereas men use sex to become emotionally close.
+How we feel loved and rejected in sex may be different.
+By sharing how you experience love and rejection, you’ll begin to understand your partner more, and your partner will understand you as well.

-Any honest conversation you can have about sex will significantly improve your relationship both inside and outside of the bedroom.
+Any honest conversation you can have about sex will significantly improve your relationship inside and outside the bedroom.

 A lot of people feel sexual shame.
-It can come from a plethora of places: family, friends, past partners, or even society.
+It can come from many places: family, friends, past partners, or even society.
 So much of our culture treats sexuality as something shameful, and because of this, it’s hard to avoid sexual shame.

 Embarrassment about sexual urges or anxiety over performance makes it threatening to trust your partner with your intimate secrets.
 Sexual shame is emotionally crippling, both for you and for your partner.

-When a relationship works well, it’s because both partners respects the sexual nature of each other.
+When a relationship works well, it’s because both partners respect the sexual nature of each other.

 They didn’t wait for motivation to show up.
 They showed up and got the work done.
-Spontaneity is a wonderful fantasy, but in an ongoing relationship whatever is going to “just happen” has already happened.
+Spontaneity is a wonderful fantasy, but whatever is going to “just happen” has already happened in an ongoing relationship.
 Now you have to make it happen.